 Finding a Mentor

 For the SURF and Amgen Scholars programs, it is the responsibility of the student to identify a suitable research mentor.
-The mentor must be a member of the Caltech faculty or JPL technical staff.
+The mentor must be a member of the Caltech faculty or, for SURF, JPL technical staff.
 For Caltech students seeking a SURF project, a mentor could also be a faculty member at another school or research institution in the U.S. or abroad.

 There are several ways to identify a potential mentor:

 - Review the Announcements of Opportunity website to see projects being "advertised" by mentors.
 Please note that not all campus opportunities are listed here, but it is a good place to start.
 However, this is the best way to learn about JPL opportunities.

 - Browse the Caltech faculty websites and contact those of interest.